- Artificial Intelligence

 The E2B and E4B use Per-Layer Embeddings (PLE), giving them the representational depth of a much larger model while keeping memory usage low enough for smartphones and Raspberry Pi boards.

 Gemma 4 is not just another general-purpose text model.
-It combines reasoning, structured outputs, multimodal inputs, and long-context support in ways that make it genuinely useful for modern product development.
+It combines advanced reasoning, structured outputs, multimodal inputs, and long-context support in ways that make it genuinely useful for modern product development and for the new agentic surfaces opened up at Google I/O 2026.

 | Benchmark | Gemma 4 31B | Gemma 3 27B | Category |